KurtisAsha/klog/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: Sit down fool, relax, and get to know Hugo Apéro.
-Built on top of Blogophonic, we wanted to create a polished Hugo theme with the right features for a true personal website.
-We set out to create a theme that is a pleasure to learn, and one that helps others get to know you better.
-It is more than a blog, with flexible custom layouts that help you introduce yourself online.
+description: Welcome 🤗 and thanks for popping by.
+This here site is my (Kurtis) blog, klog for short.
+It serves to document my personal R related projects and to detail general data science issues i've journeyed the internet for and don't want to forget.
+In short, use this space to unKlog my headspace 🙆🏽‍♂️, and if any of my writing is useful for anyone, then grand.
 image_left: true
 images:
 - img/my_8bit_mush_circle.png
 show_action_link: true
 show_social_links: true
-subtitle: An exercise in trying to remember what I've learned
+subtitle: An exercise in trying to remember what I've learnt
 text_align_left: false
 title: Kurtis Smith
 type: home